trogarka/cypress-project/README.md

 # Cypress Test Automation Project for eshop

-This project contains automated tests for the NAY.sk e-commerce platform using Cypress.
+This project contains automated tests for the e-commerce platform using Cypress.

 ## Project Overview